-The bill also would clarify that any brand not renewed within 60 days (currently 120 days) of the end of its registration period would be forfeited and make the use of a forfeited brand unlawful.
+Brand Renewal and Inspection.
+The bill would clarify that any brand not renewed within 60 days (currently 120 days) of the end of its registration period would be forfeited and make the use of a forfeited brand unlawful.
 The bill would change the brand inspection fee when brand inspection is requested and provided.
 This fee could not exceed \$0.75 per head for all livestock, a change from the current fee not to exceed \$0.75 for cattle and \$0.05 for other livestock.
 An exemption from the brand inspection fee for cattle consigned to or sold at a public livestock market that have clearance from a county option brand inspection area would be removed.
 The bill also would increase the fee for recording a brand to \$30 (currently \$15).

+Rules and Regulations.
 The bill would give authority to the Animal Health Commissioner to adopt and enforce rules and regulations governing brand inspections and allow brand inspectors and special investigators to aid in the investigations and prosecutions of violations of Kansas livestock laws and rules and regulations.